 How to make a YouTube banner online

 If you don’t have Photoshop, many online services can help you make a YouTube banner.
 These services offer free templates and easy customization.
 Even the least technical person can create a beautiful-looking banner in a matter of minutes.
-These services include Canva, Picmonkey, and Adobe Spark, though there are others as well!
+These services include Canva, Picmonkey, and Adobe Creative Cloud Express, though there are others as well!

 Bonus tip: Once complete, change the image’s dimensions to meet the requirements for other platforms.
 Save and upload them all simultaneously to maintain the best branding and a unified experience for your fans!

 Now that you have made a YouTube banner, it’s time to upload it to your profile.
 You can do this in just five easy steps.